DIRECTOR SERVICE AGREEMENT

 ANTI-BRIBERY AND ANTI-CORRUPTION

-The Director shall comply strictly with the Bribery Act 2010 (including the offences under sections 1, 2, 6 and 7) and with the Company's anti-bribery and anti-corruption policies as updated from time to time.
+The Director shall comply strictly with the Bribery Act 2010 (including the offences under sections 1 (offering / promising / giving a bribe), 2 (requesting / agreeing to receive / accepting a bribe), 6 (bribery of foreign public officials) and 7 (failure of commercial organisations to prevent bribery)) and with the Company's anti-bribery and anti-corruption policies as updated from time to time.
 The Director shall not offer, promise, give, request, agree to receive or accept any financial or other advantage intended to induce or reward the improper performance of any function.
-The Director shall co-operate with any investigation by the Serious Fraud Office, the Financial Conduct Authority or any other competent authority.
+The Director shall co-operate with any investigation by the Serious Fraud Office, the Financial Conduct Authority, the National Crime Agency or any other competent authority and shall maintain accurate books and records (including gifts and hospitality registers).

 8.